Buying real estate in Bulgaria?

 Sources: Buildium Property Management Industry Trends, Bulgarian Properties Sofia Housing Market Review, CMS LawNow Redefining Investment Risks Bulgaria’s Proactive FDI Screening Regime

-Investing in Sofia's emerging neighborhoods is a smart move because infrastructure development is rapidly increasing property values.
+Investing in Sofia's up-and-coming neighborhoods is a smart move because infrastructure development is rapidly increasing property values.

-13) You must check local zoning laws as you cannot own property in some protected areas
+13) Check local zoning laws before buying, as some protected areas restrict property ownership

 In Bulgaria, you can't own property in certain protected areas due to strict conservation laws.